 The solution we created to provide the structure without the pressure, is a suggested weekly calendar for getting each section completed.
 This includes each component of our training – Read, Listen, Watch, Do, and Attend.

-Additionally, for iNLP Center students, we suggest making class attendance a priority.
+For iNLP Center students to become successful life coaches, we suggest making class attendance a priority.
 Put a live class on your weekly calendar and show up.
 It’s so easy to do!
 The engagement with your trainer and other students is motivating.
 This will inspire you to do the online classwork, which makes classes better, and so on.
 You can create an upward spiral that guarantees progress.